ewaldmire/ascender/.github/ISSUE_TEMPLATE.md

 <!--

-PLEASE DO NOT USE A BLANK TEMPLATE IN THE ASCENDER REPO.
+PLEASE DO NOT USE A BLANK TEMPLATE IN THE climber REPO.
 This is a legacy template used for internal testing ONLY.

 Any issues opened will this template will be automatically closed.